-- The Delivery Plan should set out clear, measurable outputs that will be delivered through the contract, including timescales for delivery where possible. - The Method Statement should include information about who will be responsible for overseeing the delivery of the obligations and how these will be delivered including, where relevant, how the contractor will ensure compliance in their wider supply chain.
+- The Delivery Plan should set out clear, measurable outputs that will be delivered through the contract, including timescales for delivery where possible. - The Method Statement should outline how the commitments will be delivered, include information about who will be responsible for overseeing the delivery of the obligations and, where relevant, how the contractor will ensure compliance in their wider supply chain.

-Social Value in Barking and Dagenham will be weighted at a minimum of 10% of the overall assessment criteria, and up to a maximum of 20%.3 This is in line with central government recommendations.4
+Social Value in Barking and Dagenham will be weighted at a minimum of 10% of the overall assessment criteria, and up to a maximum of 20%.
+This is in line with central government recommendations.4